 In the Great War between 1914-1918, Belgium became one of the main battlegrounds between the great European powers.
 A trench system stretching from the North Sea to Switzerland was built in the farmland and mud of Belgium and France.
 The trench warfare employed by military commanders resulted in over 8 million soldiers’ deaths during the four year span of World War I.

-As part of the British Empire, Canada enthusiastically volunteered its men to participate in what was assumed to be a short and glorious war.
+As part of the British Empire, Canadian men enthusiastically volunteered to participate in what was assumed to be a short and glorious war.
 Thousands volunteered and were later conscripted to be shipped overseas to fight a war of attrition, where progress on the battlefield was measured in miles gained or lost, and men killed or swallowed up by mud.

 Historians have subsequently written that our Canadian nationhood was solidified through our soldiers’ sacrifice on these battlefields in Belgium and France.
 As children we learn of the names of battles and locations; Passchendaele, Ypres, Vimy Ridge, the Somme.
 The distance of time makes these names seem almost mythic, as these battles took place almost one hundred years ago.

 Yet, these places exist and function as towns and villages in 21st century Belgium and France.
 But they haven’t forgotten their history.
 In fact, they have done much to ensure that no one ever forgets.
 Through the establishment of outstanding museums and the founding of monuments and cemeteries that tell the story of war.

 Visiting Ypres with kids is one of the best ways to introduce the difficult topic of history, warfare and the importance of remembrance with your children.
 In Ypres (Ieper in Flemish), Flanders, which was almost completely destroyed in WWI, the war is remembered every day.
 At one entrance into the city, the Menin (Menepoort) Gate Memorial bears witness to the past.